tholian-network/stealth/README.md

 opinion on how Web Browsers should try to understand the Semantic Web.

-Stealth empowers its Users, not Website Developers that could (,will ,and did) abuse technologies to compromise the freedom or rights of Web Browser End-Users.
+Stealth empowers its Users, not Website Developers that could (,will ,and did) abuse technologies to compromise the freedom and rights of Web Browser End-Users.

 Stealth also focusses on Privacy in the sense of "Real Privacy" that does not trust any website or any URL by default.
-Everything has to be whitelisted by either `Site Modes` or `Site Filters` and `Site Optimizers` whereas the latter two allow auditing the design, content and media of regularly visited websites in an automated manner.
+Everything has to be whitelisted by `Site Modes` that decide what content is loaded.
+Regularly visited Sites can be audited and their Semantic Knowledge extracted via `Site Optimizers` that allow automated usage.

 ## Downloads / Releases